nlfiedler/mujina/NOTES.md

 ## Implementation Details

+* Background throttling
+    - Chromium throttles JS when window is not focused
+    - in BrowserWindow constructor, pass `webPreferences: { backgroundThrottling: false }`
 * Meta data: support XMP, IPTC, and EXIF
     - Need to be able to read and write